+Support strategies

-Support strategies The things that we can do or say to quickly manage the situation and to prevent unnecessary distress, injury and destruction.
-Behaviour What Pupil does, says and looks like when he is challenging.
-Strategies should be clear and step-by-step.
-They might include: Stay calm and reassure PUPIL that you are going to help him.
-Make sure only one person talks at a time.
-Distract PUPIL with a favoured object or activity.
-If possible, walk PUPIL to Ensure a message is passed to so that support is on its way etc Ensure that the behaviours that lead to red strategies and a likely incident are clear.
-For example: He will cast objects.
-He may come up to you and bang his head on you e.g. on your knee.
-His body language will be very tense.
-He will usually be sitting bolt upright.
+The things that we can do or say to quickly manage the situation and to prevent unnecessary distress, injury and destruction.

+- Strategies should be clear and step-by-step.
+They might include: - Stay calm and reassure PUPIL that you are going to help him. - Make sure only one person talks at a time. - Distract PUPIL with a favoured object or activity. - If possible, walk PUPIL to... - Ensure a message is passed to..... so that support is on its way etc